turnerse/Bridge-Tools/readme.md

 ratingtools.py:

--a lot of stuff to create variosu ratings like pair vs double dummy, declarer vs double dummy etc etc and then put them in table form and display;
+-a lot of stuff to create various ratings like pair vs double dummy, declarer vs double dummy etc etc and then put them in table form and display;